 Development plans for EnviroAtlas extend out to 2017, with regular updates taking place as they become available.
-The current version of EnviroAtlas contains an interactive map with over 250 data layers related to ecosystem services, an eco-health relationship browser, analysis tools, and other resources.
+There are many improvements in the form of additional data, analysis tools, and increased functionality both planned and underway.
 A list of the currently available data can be accessed on the EnviroAtlas data webpage or downloaded as a .pdf (22pp, 210k, About PDF), or an .xls file.

 We want to hear from you!

 Contact us to suggest additional data or areas of research.